briannaflynn/seg_utils/README.md

 * Add iteration examples in demo.ipynb
 * Add before and after pictures to README.md
 * Add folders according to jsonIterator.py
+* Add function to automatically check dimensions of mask and dimensions of starting image

 Segmentation utilities for the Narasimhan Lab